 Fact#1: Preparing for professional school interviews is like riding a bike!
 Practice is key!
 Perhaps you have heard of the saying “practice makes perfect.”
 Well this is not true and it is not what we mean by practice.
 In actuality, practice makes permanent, and only PERFECT practice makes perfect.
 So, if you continue to practice the WRONG way, then you will permanently perform the task in the incorrect manner, no matter what that task may be.
 This leads us to our next fact!

-Fact#3: Sample questions and simulations used for preparation purposes are ineffective and useless without proper professional feedback from an expert.
+Fact#3: and simulations used for preparation purposes are ineffective and useless without proper professional feedback from an expert.
 Unless someone can identify your strengths and weakness and give you appropriate feedback on your performance, you will not be able to improve your performance.
 This is true whether you are an athlete, a student, or a medical candidate about to perform an interview.
-Professional guidance and feedback will be important in helping you formulate appropriate responses and make changes to your behaviour.
+Professional guidance and feedback will be important in helping you formulate appropriate responses and make changes to your interview behavior.

 Let’s move on to fact#6: Getting yourself familiarized with professional ethics and specifically, Medial, Dental, and Pharmacy ethics.
 Although the interview is designed to test qualities and characteristics that should have been developed within you over time, based on your life experiences, being aware of ideas important in professional ethics will certainly help.

 Some excellent resources for medical candidates are the , the , MedlinePlus, and for other professional candidates it is worth while to review books such as the Textbook on Professional Ethics and Human Values, Meaningful Work: Rethinking Professional Ethics, Reason and Professional Ethics, and lastly Doing Right: A Practical Guide to Ethics for Medical Trainees and Physicians, by Philip C Hebert.